Panama national baseball team

 The Panama national baseball team (Spanish: Selección de béisbol de Panamá) is the baseball team that represents Panama at an international level.
-Along with Nicaragua, they are considered to be the best baseball team in Central America, and one of the best in Latin America.
 Panama has medalled at multiple international tournaments at both junior and senior levels throughout the sport's history, including one silver medal and two bronze medals at the Baseball World Cup.
-They are currently the 12th ranked baseball team in the world.
+They are currently the 9th ranked baseball team in the world.